Kingxukai/linux/Documentation/driver-api/dpll.rst

 Notifications about status changes either of dpll device or a pin are invoked in two ways:

-- after successful change was requested on dpll subsystem, the subsystem calls corresponding notification,
+- after successful change was requested on dpll subsystem, the woke subsystem calls corresponding notification,
-- requested by device driver with dpll_device_change_ntf() or dpll_pin_change_ntf() when driver informs about the status change.
+- requested by device driver with dpll_device_change_ntf() or dpll_pin_change_ntf() when driver informs about the woke status change.

 The device driver using dpll interface is not required to implement all the callback operation.
 Nevertheless, there are few required to be